College of Atmospheric and Geographic Sciences

 The College of Atmospheric and Geographic Sciences Honor Roll is compiled at the close of each fall and spring semester.
 It includes students who have completed at least 12 grade point hours (excluding courses graded S/U or P/NP) and have earned an average of 3.50 or higher during the semester.
 Part-time students enrolled for both the fall and spring semesters of an academic year will be included on the spring semester honor roll provided that, as a result of combining the work completed during the fall and spring semesters, they earn at least 12 grade point hours (excluding courses grade S/U or P/NP) with no withdrawals and an average of 3.50 or better.

 Students in the College of Atmospheric and Geographic Sciences form lasting friendships while at OU, drawn together by the rigors of their degree programs, a devoted faculty and staff, and social activities sponsored by the College of A&GS and by the College’s individual academic units.
-These include New Sooner Orientation, photo contests, Movie Mondays in the National Weather Center Library, the annual Bevo Barbeque, the Groundhog’s Day Party, forecast contests, the Weather Festival, and the Geography Bowl, to name just a few.
+These include New Sooner Orientation, photo contests, the annual Bevo Barbeque, the Groundhog’s Day Party, forecast contests, the Weather Festival, and the Geography Bowl, to name just a few.

 Students also form strong bonds through participation in student clubs, such as: